3Byuan/vscode-in-right-clicking-menu/README.md

 # vscode-in-right-clicking-menu
 a mac OS service for adding "open in visual studio code" item in the right-clicking menu

-Installation
+# Installation

-Copy this file into "~/Library/Services/" directory.
+Unzip the downloaded file then copy it into "~/Library/Services/" directory.